Category Archives: 18th-Century America

 The kind of research paper you should not write

 Below is an example of the kind of thing that ChatGPT can generate.
 It is well-written and usually correct but there are no in-depth analyses at all.
-A research paper should focus on one point or aspect and offer an in-depth analysis that reflects your personal synthesis of the way the historians you have read have approached this particular point.
-How did Christians in North America justify slavery in the 18th century?
-In the 18th century, many Christians in North America attempted to justify slavery using religious arguments.
-This was particularly true of white Protestant Christians in the southern United … Continue reading
+A research paper should focus on one point or aspect and offer an … Continue reading

 Posted in 18th-Century America | Comments Off on The kind of research paper you should not write